elusivecodes/FyreMath/README.md

 Map a value from one range to another.

 - `$number` is the input number.
-- `$fromMin` is the minimum value of the current range.
+- `$fromMin` is a number representing the minimum value of the current range.
-- `$fromMax` is the maximum value of the current range.
+- `$fromMax` is a number representing the maximum value of the current range.
-- `$toMin` is the minimum value of the target range.
+- `$toMin` is a number representing the minimum value of the target range.
-- `$toMax` is the maximum value of the target range.
+- `$toMax` is a number representing the maximum value of the target range.

 ```php
 $mapped = Math::map($number, $fromMin, $fromMax, $toMin, $toMax);